Hottāman no Chitei Tanken

-Summary
+Gameplay

-Players get to dig up dirt beneath the surface, find keys behind four doors, and then find the door to the next level.
-The most obvious game to compare it to is Dig Dug, but without the boulders and with various devices like teleporting doors, speed, dynamite, and a wet suit.
+The game revolves around players digging up dirt beneath the surface, finding keys behind four doors, and then finding the door to the next level.
+The game has many similarities to Dig Dug, but without the boulders and with various devices like teleporting doors, speed, dynamite, and a wet suit.
 There are 15 levels in the entire game; which repeat themselves after the 15th level is finished.

 Lava can spew out at a vertical direction towards the player and kill him; it does not reset itself even after the players loses a life (but it does reset itself after a game over) Passwords are activated by pressing a certain button combination on the password screen.
 Several passwords results in cheat codes that does certain things; such as deactivating the lava in all levels of the game.

 Certain type of blocks are worth different points once they are dug up; ranging from common dirt to destructible blocks.
 The game features an instant death clause where players die in a single hit.
 Killed enemies reappear at the same location where they were killed the first time.